DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 Detailed instructions: https://zenodo.org/communities/1ksa/records?q=&l=list&p=1&s=10&sort=newest

+## Decision Tree
+After the completion of sequencing and your data has been transfered to the CHPC, consider the decision tree below to decide the way forward with your assembly method:

 ## Workflow Components

 The 1KSA Genome Assembly Pipeline (built in nextflow) is intended for use on the Centre for High Performance Computing (CHPC) and uses the following tools (Figure 1):